SivaRakeshRelangi/ApiDockerScore/README.md

 ## 📦 Features

 - ✅ Semantic similarity using Sentence-BERT
-- ✅ REST API with Flask
+- ✅ Built with Flask REST API
 - ✅ Lightweight model for fast deployment (`paraphrase-MiniLM-L3-v2`)
-- ✅ Free deployment on Hugging FAce spaces
+- ✅ Deployed for free on Hugging Face Spaces using Docker
-- ✅ Supports POST request with clean JSON interface
+- ✅ Accepts POST requests with JSON input
+- ✅ Returns fast and accurate similarity score

 ---